npge/npge/API.md

 > terminal, use function `print`.

-There are several classes used to represent state of nucleotide pangenome (or, mo general, blockset):
+There are several classes used to represent state of nucleotide pangenome (or, more general, blockset):

  - `Sequence` stores string representing genome sequence.
  - `Fragment` points to some fragment of `Sequence`